FabriceCastel/raytracer/README.md

 1. Texture mapping
 2. Volumetric lighting
-3. Height mapping
+3. Height mapping [IN PROGRESS]
 4. ~~Post-processing filter~~
 5. ~~Refraction~~
 6. ~~Blinn-Phong lighting (to replace current Phong model)~~
-7. Generate animation frames based off MIDI input
+7. Generate animation frames based off MIDI input [IN PROGRESS]
 8. Particle system
 9. Optimize raytracer with multithreading
 10. 4th degree implicit surface primitive with genus > 0

 A ray tracer written for CS488, to be extended as a final project due Dec 1st 2014, I'm keeping progress logs below:

+# November 18th - 8:30pm

+I'm taking a third stab at the MIDI file interpretation, this time with the STK library.
+So far the note ID and ticks between MIDI events seem to read properly, the only issue is the velocities I'm reading that are a bit out of whack.
+Thankfully velocity isn't a crucial feature, so I might roll with what I've got right now and come back to try and fix velocity past the project due date.
+Good thing I switched over to this library, writing my own MIDI SMF0 parser was starting to make me rip my hair out.
+The in-progress is on the midi_third_attempt branch, I'll take another quick jab at velocity then merge it.

 # November 15th - 5:10pm